-Hello.
-I’m Dianne Edleman, a spiritual director since 2011.
-I typically work with adults over 50 who identify as spiritually progressive, spiritual but not religious, or spiritually independent.
+Hello, I'm Dianne Edleman, a spiritual director based in Raleigh, North Carolina.
+I welcome seekers of all backgrounds, but mostly work with adults over 50 who identify as spiritually progressive, spiritual but not religious, or spiritually independent.

 What is a spiritual progressive?

-Spiritual progressives believe that spirituality is something that evolves over time.
-They embrace continuous learning and self-reflection.
-They are open to spiritual insights and practices from diverse traditions.
-They value personal experience, intuition, and direct connection with the divine.
-They resonate with perennial wisdom over dogma.
+If you are spiritually progressive, you believe that spirituality is something that evolves over time.
+You embrace continuous learning and self-reflection.
+You are open to spiritual insights and practices from diverse traditions.
+You value personal experience, intuition, and direct connection with the Divine.
+You resonate with perennial wisdom over dogma.

 Freedoms and challenges.